Rayc940/ece5160-fast-robot/lab3/lab.md

 #### TOF Sensor Tests

-The following tests were ran:
+The following tests were ran to verify sensor functionality:

 - Range
 - Accuracy